 A study of strict and free counterpoint in two, three, and four parts.
 The class will focus on analysis of music and writing music using contrapuntal techniques with emphasis on forms of the Baroque era and their current application.

-MUS440 (G, P, or V).
-Pedagogy (2)
+MUS440.
+Vocal Pedagogy (2)

 Prerequisite: MUS290P; MUS300; MUS374